myazidmy/G53SQM-ChatRoom/README.md

 The final goal of this project is to test a message server and client and document the tests performed.
 The chat client and server has been decided to provide four basic functionalities:

--connection to a chat server
+- connection to a chat server
 2- message sending function that submits text message to the server 3- a message receiving function that receives message from the chat server 4- a listing of users showing the names of users which are currently connected to the server.